 Our Disability Affinity Group focuses on creating an inclusive and accessible workplace for all colleagues.
-Discussions regularly cover actions and initiatives designed to make sure everyone is supported and can effectively self-manage any ongoing disability and mental health-related wellbeing issues
+Discussions regularly cover actions and initiatives designed to make sure everyone is supported and can effectively self-manage any ongoing disability and mental health-related wellbeing issues.

 At Vanquis Banking Group, we are committed to building a diverse and inclusive workplace where everyone can be themselves and succeed.
 We want our people to feel confident they can talk openly about their disabilities and request the adjustments or support they need to carry out their roles effectively and achieve their full potential.